zyanfx/Zyan/README.md

 Supports bidirectional TCP communication through client-side NAT and firewalls.

-### Supports duck typing

-Zyan is able to host component that matches an interface, but doesn't implement it.

-### Supports events

-Distributed events are as easy as button_Click in Windows Forms applications.
-Distributed Event-Based Components (EBC) are supported out-of-the-box.

 ### LINQ-enabled

 Supports LINQ queries to the remote components.
 Allows passing serialized LINQ expressions over network and generating anonymous classes on demand.